cran/peacesciencer/README.md

 `create_dyadyears()` function.
 It has a few optional parameters with hidden defaults.
-The user can specify what kind of state system (`system`) data they want to use—either Correlates of War (`"cow"`) or Gledtisch-Ward (`"gw"`), whether they want to extend the data to the most recently concluded calendar year (`mry`) (i.e. Correlates of War state system membership data are current as of Dec.
+The user can specify what kind of state system (`system`) data they want to use—either Correlates of War (`"cow"`) or Gleditsch-Ward (`"gw"`), whether they want to extend the data to the most recently concluded calendar year (`mry`) (i.e. Correlates of War state system membership data are current as of Dec.
 31, 2016 and the script can extend that to the end of 2019), and whether the user wants